jmcglone/jmcglone.github.io/_posts/2019-02-02-Performance-optimization-contest.md

 - You have specific workload for which you optimize the benchmark.
 You don't need to optimize it for any other input/workload.
 The main principle behind [Data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design) is that you know the data of your application.

 Information presented in llvm documentation: [Benchmarking tips](https://llvm.org/docs/Benchmarking.html) migth also be helpful.

-### What's NOT allowed

-1. Do not rewrite the benchmark completely or introduce major changes in algorithms.
-2. Do not manually parallelize the benchmark, e.g converting it from single- to multi-threaded or offload computations to the GPU.
-I mean, I'm glad that you can do it and I will be happy to take a look what you did, but it's not the intent of the contest.
-3. Using [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization) is allowed, however you can use it only for driving you optimizations, not for the submission.
-So, you can check how the benchmark gets better with PGO and understand why.
-And then make this optimization manually.
-Again, the purposes is practicing and learning.

 ### List of contest editions